 Job Outlook for Pharmacists

-The number of jobs for pharmacists is projected to show little to no growth between 2018 and 2028, according to the BLS.
+The number of jobs for pharmacists is projected to decline about 3 percent between 2019 and 2029, according to the BLS.
 Even so, demand for pharmacists is expected to grow in some settings, like hospitals and clinics while it will likely decrease in pharmacies and drug stores.
 This change is largely because consumers are increasingly getting their medications through the mail and online.

 Although such employment prospects may be less than encouraging, remember there is a lot pharmacology majors can do outside of becoming pharmacists.
-According to the BLS, one of those professions—medical scientist—is expected to grow by 8 percent between 2018 and 2028.
-That's three percentage points faster than the growth rate for all professions.
+According to the BLS, one of those professions—medical scientist—is expected to grow by 6 percent between 2019 and 2029.